roman-milk/roman-milk.github.io/white-sluts-club-innocent-lawyer.md

+===

- ****** White Sluts’ Club: Innocent Lawyer ****** bysilkstockingslover© Mandi and Heather, my twin girls, were both freshmen in college and sweethearts on full scholarship rides.
+Mandi and Heather, my twin girls, were both freshmen in college and sweethearts on full scholarship rides.
 They would be mortified to see their prudish mother right now.
 Yet, I pushed them out of my mind, as at the moment, I wanted nothing more than to feel him shoot his cum in my mouth or bend me over the table and pound the shit out of me.

  He pulled his cock out of my mouth and asked, "Are you a nigger lover?"